rks101/MapperDroid/README.md

 # MapperDroid
-MapperDroid : Reconciling Android Application (App) Capabilities from Description to Permissions and API Calls
+Data set repository for MapperDroid : Reconciling Android Application (App) Capabilities from Description to Permissions and API Calls.

-Note:- This work has been submitted to Journal of Future Generation Computer Systems (December 2020) and under peer-review.

 The complete data set will be available soon in near future.
 To report any issue, or to collaborate further on this work, please contact the repo owner.